tobypullan/tobypullan.github.io/docs/_posts/2024-11-21-On Backpropagation(NN).md

 ```
 When two value objects are multiplied a similar process happens compared to when two value objects are summed together.
 The only difference is now the output is the data of the objects multiplied together instead of added, and the backward function looks a bit different.

-\__repr__ defines the behavior of the value class when it is output in the notebook. \__repr__ outputs the value of the object and the gradient with respect to the output as a string, rather than a memory location (which is much less helpful).
+\__repr__ defines the behavior of the value class when it is output in the notebook. \__repr__ outputs the
+data and grad attributes of the value object as a string, rather than a memory location (which is much less helpful).
 ```python
 def __repr__(self):
     return f"Value(data={self.data}, grad={self.grad})"